 The tram will take you to the upper terminus and The Peak Tower which is like a mini mall with restaurants and shops.
 Madame Tussauds Wax Museum is there as well.
 On the roof of The Peak Tower is Sky Terrace 428.
 It gets its name because the viewing deck is 428 meters above sea level.
 When traveling, I usually go up similar observatories like Taipei 101 and N Seoul Tower but this one tops them all (pun intended).
 Being out in the open like this instead of behind glass makes the experience so much better.

 Yes, the queue sucks but The Peak and Tram are so quintessentially Hong Kong that every first-timer should do it.
 The views alone are worth it.
-As mentioned earlier, you can get discounts through Klook.
-Instead of paying HKD 88 for a return trip ticket with admission to Sky Terrace 428, we paid just HKD 75.
-We didn’t get to skip the line but at least we got a discount.
-Follow the link to get discount tickets to The Peak Tram and Sky Terrace 428 through Klook.
+As mentioned earlier, you can get discounted tickets to The Peak Tram and Sky Terrace 428 through Klook.

-If you’d like to skip the line altogether, then you can purchase a Fast Track ticket for HKD 85.
+If you’d like to skip the line altogether, then you can purchase a Fast Track ticket.
 This is essentially a guided tour that lets you bypass the queue.
-A tour guide will meet you at Exit K of Central MTR Station at your chosen time of booking, which is either 12NN, 2PM, 4PM, 5PM, or 6:15PM.
+A tour guide will meet you at a designated place at your chosen booking time.
 He’ll share some facts with you before taking you through a special line that shoots you right to the front.
 Soon as you reach the top, he’ll leave you with your return ticket so you can spend as much time at The Peak as you like.
 Cool right?
 We actually wanted to do this but we weren’t sure we could make it to the designated meeting time.
-You can follow the link to buy a Peak Tram Sky Pass (Fast Track) through Klook.
-If you check the dropdown on that page, you’ll see that they offer combo passes to Trick Eye Museum and/or Madame Tussauds Wax Museum as well.
+You can follow the link to buy a Peak Tram Fast Track Pass through Klook.

 Peak Tram / Sky Terrace 428, Victoria Peak, Hong Kong